-The University of Toronto is committed to accessibility.
 If you require accommodations for a temporary or ongoing disability or health concern, or have any accessibility concerns about the course, the classroom or course materials, please contact Accessibility Services as soon as possible at accessibility.services@utoronto.ca or studentlife.utoronto.ca/as.
-It is important that you get in touch with them as soon as possible because the process for obtaining your accommodation letter may take up to several weeks.
+Obtaining your accommodation letter may take up to several weeks, so get in touch with them as soon as possible.
 If you have general questions or concerns about the accessibility of this course, you are encouraged to reach out to your instructor, course coordinator, or Accessibility Services.